 A Night with the Royal Mummies

 "...Here, in each coffin over which we bend, there is a face which stares at us--or else closes its eyes in order that it may not see us...And each royal mummy that our lantern lights reserves for us a fresh surprise and the shudder of a different fear..."
-The Flickr video above gives us a glimpse of the Royal Mummy Room at the Egyptian Museum as it appears today, a century after Pierre Loti's visit as recounted below.
+The digital "painting" above, entitled "Nesikhonsu By Night," was based on the 21'st Dynasty coffin of Nesikhonsu, which Pierre Loti would have seen during his nocturnal visit to the Royal Mummies Hall.

 At the turn of the century, the French writer Pierre Loti visited Egypt and recorded his experiences in his book, La mort de Philae (1909.)
 One of his adventures involved a midnight tour of the Museum of Antiquities in Cairo, led by Gaston Maspero, then head of the Antiquities Service.
 A lover of unusual atmosphere and drama, Maspero led Loti through the dark halls of the museum by lamplight, and eventually they came upon the royal mummies.
 Loti describes this unusual experience in terms that would have delighted Edgar Allan Poe, and his evocative account captures the mysterious ambience that is a genuine and significant aspect of our heritage from ancient Egypt.
 His colorful prose enables us to appreciate the emotional impact of an encounter with the royal Egyptian dead, and reminds us that the mummies catalogued here in dry, technical terms on this website also possess a human dimension that is an undeniable part of their lasting fascination.
 So let us journey with Pierre Loti and Gaston Maspero as they traverse the shadowy corridors of the Egyptian Museum circa 1900 and visit The Hall of the Mummies...